NikuBaguette/Game-Of-Life/README.md

 # Game-Of-Life

+Requirements:
+You need Python and the library Pygame on your computer

 How to start:
 Step 1: To play the game you have to run main.py as a python file.